rifat-hossain/JSON-2-SMS/README.md

 [v1.0](https://github.com/rifat-hossain/JSON-2-SMS/releases/tag/1.0)

 # How to use
 Download binary (\*.apk) from one of the releases showed above and install on your mobile device.
 Then create a JSON file containing all the information about the recipients and text-bodies to send as sms.
-An example of the required json file struckture is given below-
+An example of the required json file structure is given below-
 ```
 {
   "SMSs":